sankalploomba/Data-Structures/README.md

-# sem3
+# Data Structures
-Programs of the third semester B.Sc.(Hons.)
-Computer Science course offered by the University of Delhi.
 This repository contains various programs written in C++ code related to the subject Data Structures.
+This subject is offered in the third semester of B.Sc.
+(Hons.)
+Computer Science course offered by the University of Delhi, so students can use these code files as reference.